Skip to main content

 Permalink: https://app.pulumi.com/retgits/builder/builderstack/updates/2

-The permalink at the bottom of the output takes you to the Pulumi console where you can see all the details of the execution of your app and the resources that were created.
+The permalink at the bottom takes you to the Pulumi console where you can see all the details of the execution and the resources that were created.

 Cover image by StockSnap from Pixabay